Crispy Boursin Arancini Recipe

 - Add a ladle full of the hot broth to the pot with the rice and stir well.
 Continue stirring occasionally until it has been mostly absorbed, about 1-2 minutes.
 Continue adding the broth, one ladle at a time waiting until most of the broth has been absorbed by the rice before you add more.
 Stir the rice a few times between each addition of broth.
 The risotto is cooked when the rice is soft but not mushy … think al dente pasta.

 - When the risotto is soft, remove the pan from the heat and stir in the parmesan cheese.
 Season to taste with sea salt and pepper.
 Pour the risotto onto a rimmed baking sheet and spread it out evenly.
 Place it in your fridge to cool.
-Once it has cooled completely you can begin making the arancini.1 cup parmesan cheese, 1-2 teaspoons sea salt, Fresh ground pepper
+Once it has cooled completely you can begin making the arancini.1 cup Parmesan cheese, 1-2 teaspoons sea salt, Fresh ground pepper

 Arancini